Interested in linking to "Remote Wind Energy SCADA Control System"?

 The data acquisition that occurs is routed back to the National Control Center.
-I manage the teams developing integrated control systems and National Control Center.
+I manage the teams developing integrated control systems at the National Control Center.
 We chose PcVue's software, as it had already proven itself to be scaleable, user-friendly and highly functional in the Spanish operations.
-PcVue provides a single-user view that allows an easy visual display and overall management of the myriad systems in place from the PLCs, HMIs and the control system equipped on the turbines.
-As we monitor avian migration and weather in addition to controlling and managing our turbines, we needed a system that would provide a simple, easy-to-read GUI so that we can react at a moment's notice.
+PcVue provides a single-user view that allows an easy visual display and overall management of the myriad systems in place from the PLCs, HMIs and the control systems equipped on the turbines.
+As we monitor avian migration and weather in addition to controlling and managing our turbines, we needed a system that would provide a simple, easy-to-read GUI, so that we can react at a moment's notice.

 Using the PcVue architecture, our operators can see in-depth details on the data of the remote wind farms in a real-time display status.
 Given the large volume of information, and in order to facilitate operation and maintenance of the facilities, the supervision appears in two levels.

-Our control system in each installation collects the main operational information from the generators, associated substation and other components.
-The control system is connected to the Control Center through a remote communication channel, and therefore facilitates maintenance tasks.
+Our control system in each installation collects the operational information from the generators, associated substation and other components.
+The control system is connected to the control center through a remote communication channel, and, therefore, facilitates maintenance tasks.
 Our National Control Center receives this information and processes it into an organized and simplified structure that enables easy identification and diagnosis of failures.
 This diagnosis triggers the appropriate actions for its solution: remote reset or activation of local maintenance teams.
 As a result, average downtime decreases, thus increasing availability.
-Our operators can see in depth data of the remote wind farms.
+Our operators can see in-depth data from the remote wind farms.

-Iberdrola Renewables in the United States continues to expand the systems for both legacy and new generating stations and so far, our expectations have been met and the system is working very well.
+Iberdrola Renewables in the United States continues to expand the systems for both legacy and new generating stations, and, so far, it has met our expectations, and the system is working very well.
 This will become the standard process for all later facilities, so that it becomes our typical "out-of-the-box" solution.

-Harm Toren is Managing Director, Head of Operations Services Wind Operations for Iberdrola Renewables in Portland, Oregon.
+Harm Toren is managing director of Operations Services/Wind Operations for Iberdrola Renewables in Portland, Ore.